-The iOS 11.4 release date is probably several weeks away, but iPhone, iPad, and iPod touch users should start prepping for its arrival.
+The iOS 11.4.1 release date is getting close and some of you should start prepping for its arrival right now.

 Apple’s iOS 11.4 update will, at some point, be replaced by the company’s upcoming iOS 11.4.1 update. iOS 11.4.1 won’t be as big as iOS 11.4, but it’ll likely come with some important bug fixes and security patches for iOS 11 users.